isaacnmm/pestpolicy-hugo2XX/content/posts/bengal-roach-spray-review/index.md

 ##  How Does Bengal Roach Spray Work?

-Bengal roach spray employs some particular dry propellant that allows it to go very deep into crevices and cracks, under your appliances, and behind the walls these are the places where roaches breed and live. - Bengal roach spray irritates the[[cockroaches](https: //pestpolicy. com/best-roach-bait/) and goes ahead to kill cockroach eggs](https: //pestpolicy. com/how-to-kill-cockroach-eggs/)within an hour.
+Bengal roach spray employs some particular dry propellant that allows it to go very deep into crevices and cracks, under your appliances, and behind the walls these are the places where roaches breed and live. - Bengal roach spray irritates the[[cockroaches](https://pestpolicy.com/best-roach-bait/) and goes ahead to kill cockroach eggs](https://pestpolicy.com/how-to-kill-cockroach-eggs/)within an hour.

 However, the irritation ejects the roaches from their hiding spaces to open areas where they die and get picked up orvacuumed off. - Regular sprays employ some water-based formula requiring direct application on the roaches for maximum effectiveness. - But Bengals key ingredient is permethrin thats non-staining, effective, and odorless, and has a long residue effect single spraying lasts over two weeks.

-https: //twitter. com/GramcoFeed/status/1038430281269764097 - Despite that roaches can survive radiation and hold their breath for over half an hour (enhancing survival in the water), Bengal [roach](https: //pestpolicy. com/best-roach-killer-for-apartments/) spray is a great solution. - Therefore, Bengal's chemical will paralyze the roach's body and head -- eventually leading to death.
+https://twitter.com/GramcoFeed/status/1038430281269764097 - Despite that roaches can survive radiation and hold their breath for over half an hour (enhancing survival in the water), Bengal [roach](https://pestpolicy.com/best-roach-killer-for-apartments/) spray is a great solution. - Therefore, Bengal's chemical will paralyze the roach's body and head -- eventually leading to death.

 However, the spray's chemical formula won't harm human beings - its low in concentration.